It’s past dusk, target is at the station, no calls yet. The big doors are down, it’s always chilly in northern California.

 “If we want to we can find more food at the hotel.”

 Once we’re in and showered, wine in hand, we decide we don’t need more food.

-Zoe C, “The dinner menu here is only fair, limited too, the roast beef and chicken slices you got are plenty, pre-sliced cheese, how convenient.”
+Zoe C, “The dinner menu here is only fair, limited too, the roast beef and chicken slices you got are plenty, pre-sliced brick of cheese, how convenient.”

 I take a slice of the Cabot sharp cheddar, “Good too.”